pauldoomgov/.allstar/ADMIN.md

-# GSA-TTS AllStar Administration
+# AllStar Administration

-This document is for owners of this (`.allstar`) repository and the GSA-TTS org.
+This document is for owners of this (`.allstar`) repository and the GitHub org.

-Developers working in the GSA-TTS org who wish to leverage AllStar should check our [README.md](./README.md).
+Developers working in the org who wish to leverage AllStar should check our [README.md](./README.md).

 ## OptIn / OptOut Strategy